Septic Thrombophlebitis Workup

 Culture

 All febrile patients with suspected septic phlebitis should have blood cultures drawn.
-Specifically, the diagnosis of catheter-associated deep septic phlebitis is usually made by tip culture.
+In cases of catheter-associated thrombophlebitis, cultures from peripheral and central sites should be sent for comparison.
+Specifically, the diagnosis of catheter-associated deep septic phlebitis is often aided by tip culture.
 However, the catheter should not be withdrawn in the emergency department (ED) when there is suspicion of thrombus attachment.
-Cultures of blood from peripheral and central sites should be sent for comparison.

-Evident purulent material from peripheral soft-tissue sites should be sent for Gram stain and culture, including cervical cultures and pharyngeal cultures when applicable.
+Evident purulent material from peripheral soft-tissue sites should be sent for Gram stain and culture.
+Cervical cultures and pharyngeal cultures should be sent when applicable.

 Cerebrospinal fluid (CSF) culture should be sent in the context of suspected meningitis and dural vein thrombophlebitis.